oktadev/okta-blog/_source/_posts/2023-07-31-workflows-workshop.md

 #### Accessing application API with a tunnel

-Workflows is running on the cloud, and this application runs locally on your computer.
+Workflows run on the cloud, and this application runs locally on your computer.
 For Workflows to be able to call the API on your local machine, you need to create a tunnel.

 In a new terminal window (or tab), run the following command to start the tunnel: